mustafar/nh-recipes/content/blog/chicken-65/index.md

 ---
 title: Chicken 65
 date: 2020-08-19T00:35:00Z
-description: Andhra style chicken appetizer
+description: Andhra style fried chicken appetizer
 credit: Salim Rizvi
 category: Appetizer
 ---

 This recipe can be prepared with paneer or cauliflower, instead of chicken.
-Modification options are noted where applicable.
+Modification options are noted where they apply.

 # Ingredients
 ### For the marinade